 Your work is, therefore, the outlet of your worth but not the definition of it

 - Don’t strive to get high or low self-esteem, strive to get true self-esteem

 - You are worthy as a person already because you exist for a purpose and that purpose is very significant to humanity no matter how little it looks

 - The only way you can release your value to people is through work (production)

 - But your work does not define your worth, instead your worth defines your work

 Now, over to our real discussion…

-It is a popular belief that individuals with high self-esteem will usually produce better works and those with low self-esteem reproduce poor works because how you see yourself is how you will act.
+It is a popular belief that individuals with high self-esteem will usually produce better work and those with low self-esteem will produce poor work because how you see yourself is how you will act.

 In some cases, individuals in quadrant 2 might get better output than those in quadrant 1 because their belief that they are bad usually can drive them to overwork themselves to get good since they think they can’t be good naturally or casually.